Clinical Research Supply

 Hair Restoration & Trichology

 - [7] PubMed 39174804.
-Prospective study: exosome efficacy in androgenetic alopecia, 2024.
+Prospective study: exosomes in androgenetic alopecia, 2024.

 - [8] PMC12433634.
-Systematic review: exosomes and hair regeneration, 2025.
+Systematic review: exosomes and hair, 2025.

-Neuroprotection & CNS Repair
+Neuroprotection & CNS Research

 - [9] Neural Regen Res.
 2024.
 MSC-EV as cell-free therapy for TBI.